 Cooperative learning involves having students work together to maximize their own and one another’s learning (Johnson, Johnson & Smith, 1991).
 This page provides resources about cooperative learning, designing effective small group activities, and guidance for creating and sustaining effective student learning groups in engineering and lab courses.

-This summary of the research covers topics such as desinging effective team assignments, forming teams, and assessing student teams.
+- CRLT Occasional Paper on Using Teams - This summary of the research covers topics such as designing effective team assignments, forming teams, and assessing student teams.
 The paper includes numerous examples from U-M faculty.
-While it is focused on STEM classrooms, the practical advice it contains is relevant to any instructor considering the use of groups or teams
+While it is focused on STEM classrooms, the practical advice it contains is relevant to any instructor considering the use of groups or teams.

 - Using Group Projects Effectively - Carnegie Mellon University's Eberly Center offers a wealth of tools for creating, monitoring, and assessing groups during group projects.

 - Setting Up and Facilitating Group Work: Using Cooperative Learning Groups Effectively - Vanderbilt University's Center for Teaching provides a research-based overview of informal and formal cooperative learning groups as well as approaches for setting up, monitoring, and assessing group work effectively.

 - Team-Based Learning Collaborative - The Team-Based Learning Collaborative is an organization of educators from around the world who encourage and support the use of Team-Based Learning (TBL) in all levels of education.
 The webpage hosts a variety of TBL instructional resources as well as research on TBL.
 Becoming a member grants the user access to a wider array of resources.

 - CRLT Bibliography on Cooperative Learning, Group Work, and Teamwork - Research on the effectiveness of cooperative learning, group work, teamwork, and best practices.